 Supporting Black Artists #BlackLivesMatter to Me!

-I recently received 3 gorgeous coloring books from the amazing Black female artist Keisha Becerra from XavierArts.
+I recently received 3 gorgeous coloring books from the amazing Black female artist Dr. Keisha Becerra from XavierArts.

 This book features a wide range of hand-drawn black women and their families.
 The Book is focused on self-love and positivity’Keisha Becerra